ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

---- We created a branch each time we implemented a new feature and used pull requests to check for errors in our implementations with the use of pytests.
-Working on different branches provide security to the main branch, so mergeconflicts are less likely to happen.
-Pullrequests helps catching erros before they are merged into the main branch.
-After merging the branch and main we deleted the branch to avoid conflicts when merging in the future.  ---
+--- We created a branch each time we implemented a new feature and used pull requests to merge with the main branch.
+Working on different branches provide security to the main branch, such that what ends on the main branch is less likely to contain errors and it is easir to restore a version which is functional should a bug occur.

+We made use of github actions on all the pull request to run linting, formatting and unit tests, to make sure that the code was following the standard and was working as expected.
+After merging the branch and main we deleted the branch to keep the workflow clean.  ---

 ### Question 10